datopian/datahub/docs/tutorial-basics-events.markdown

   * Standard Backbone events for changes to attributes (note that this will **not** include changes to records)
   * *query:start / query:end* called at start and completion of a query

-* Dataset.currentRecords: Backbone.Collection of "current" records (i.e. those resulting from latest query) with standard Backbone set of events: *add, reset, remove*
+* Dataset.records: Backbone.Collection of "current" records (i.e. those resulting from latest query) with standard Backbone set of events: *add, reset, remove*

 * Dataset.queryState: queryState is a Query object with standard Backbone Model set of events